By the middle of May there were more than 1,000 clinical trials ongoing with over 150 treatments being tested.

-AbbVie announced it is partnering with global authorities to determine the effectiveness of HIV drugs in treating COVID-19.
+AbbVie is partnering with global authorities to determine the effectiveness of HIV drugs in treating COVID-19.
 AbbVie is supporting clinical studies and basic research, working closely with European health authorities and the U.S. Food and Drug Administration (FDA), Centers for Disease Control and Prevention, National Institutes of Health and the Biomedical Advanced Research and Development Authority to coordinate these efforts.

 Boehringer Ingelheim immediately identified the areas of expertise, where they can best contribute to developing therapies for COVID-19 in close collaboration with academic researchers, international institutions and others in the pharma industry.